 Google My Business Hacks for Small Businesses

-If you’re a local business, which means that you are dealing with customers predominantly local to your business’ location, Google My Business (GMB) should be considered one of the most important digital marketing tools, after your website, that is available to you.
+If you’re a local business, which means that you are dealing with customers predominantly local to your business’ location, Google My Business (GMB) should be considered one of the most important digital marketing tools, after your website, that is available to you absolutely free.

 GMB Hacks Table of Contents